tokuhirom/www-mobilecarrierjp/README.md

 This is good wrapper for this problem.

-This module makes machine readable format from html :)
+This module makes machine readable format from HTML :)

 # KNOWLEDGE